 These are little things.
 They take very little effort on your part.
 So why aren’t you doing them more often?

 A galette is a rustic free-form pie situation.
 You will not be graded on neatness or lattice skills.
 In fact, no lattice skills are required.
 This galette is an open faced pie deal with a homemade crust.

 Don’t panic, chill.

 The crust come together in less than 3 minutes in a food processor.

-You can fill galettes with sweet or savory options.
+You can fill them with sweet or savory options.
 I chose strawberries and chocolate because it’s sexy.
 I want you to succeed here.

-The strawberries are sweetened with sugar and flavored with vanilla extract.
-A little cornstarch is added.
-Strawberries are juicy, yo.
+You sweeten the strawberries with sugar and flavored with vanilla extract.
+You add a little cornstarch because strawberries are juicy, yo.

 The pie crust is rolled out into something that resembles a circle.
 The strawberries are spooned in the center and dotted with chocolate chips.
 Pop in the oven and allow it to do its thing – Cook the strawberries, brown the crust, and melt the chocolate chips.

 Galettes will make you look like a badass in the kitchen.
 This Strawberry Chocolate Galette screams romance.

 It reminds your lady that she matters.